primetang/sparsenet-win/README.md

 >> sparsenet
 ```

 Once the simulation starts running, it will display the bases in Figure No. 1 every 10 batches, and it will show the variance of the coefficients in Figure No. 2.
 You can stop the simulation at any point by typing control-c.
-You an change the parameters in sparsenet.m and then resume execution by typing "sparsenet" again.
+You an change the parameters in `sparsenet.m` and then resume execution it again.

-The learning rate(eta) is initialized to 5.0, which is a large value.
+The learning rate (eta) is initialized to 5.0, which is a large value.
 This quickly gets the solution in the right ballpark, but it is too large to come to a clean stable solution.
 Once it looks like you have something interesting emerging, start reducing eta, eventually to about 1.0.
-A full set of 8x8 bases takes about 15 min. to learn(depending on how fast your workstation is).
+A full set of 8x8 bases takes about 15 min. to learn (depending on how fast your workstation is).

 ###Notation